Guide to IRS mileage log requirements

 Automate business mileage tracking with Ramp

-By automating the process of logging business mileage, you can eliminate the risk of error.
-Ramp’s expense management platform makes it easy to automate your mileage tracking through convenient integrations.
+By automating the process of logging business mileage, you’re sure to have accurate records.
+Ramp’s expense management platform makes it easy to automate your mileage tracking through convenient integrations with the apps you already use.

-It works like this: When your employees use personal vehicles for business travel, all they need to do is enter their starting point and destination.
-Then, Ramp automatically calculates the number of miles driven thanks to a direct integration with Google Maps.
+When your employees use personal vehicles for business travel, they just need to enter their starting point and destination.
+Ramp automatically calculates the number of miles driven thanks to a direct integration with Google Maps.

-Unlike many mileage tracking apps that only handle mileage, Ramp’s modern finance platform can process any other business expenses your employees might incur while on the road, from lodging and meals to parking fees, tolls, and more.
-Better yet, with Ramp’s mobile app, employees can scan receipts and submit expenses from the field so you never have to worry about lost or missing receipts.
+Unlike other mileage tracking apps, Ramp’s modern finance platform can process any other related expenses your employees might incur while on the road.
+And with Ramp’s mobile app, employees can scan receipts and submit expenses from the field so you never have to worry about lost or missing receipts.